-We obtained the base of induction.
-In a similar manner it also follows, that formula (\ref{eqq2}) is true for boundary points of the hypotenuse of the region II.
-In order to show that, one needs to do practically the same thing: to consider recursion explicitly and use the fact that
+In a similar manner, it also follows, that Formula (\ref{eqq2}) is true for boundary points of the hypotenuse of region II.
+In order to show this, one must consider recursion explicitly and use the fact that

-Now it is sufficient to prove formula (\ref{eqq2}) for boundary points, situated in the left cathetus of the region II.
-Suppose
+{Now} it is sufficient to prove Formula (\ref{eqq2}) for boundary points, situated in the left cathetus of region II.